Friedrich Wilhelm Zopf: Education and research career

 In 1874, Wilhelm Zopf decided to leave his teaching position and turned into studying natural sciences at the University of Berlin.

 Also in 1874, Gottlob Ludwig Rabenhorst published Zopfia, which is a genus of fungi in the family Zopfiaceae and was named after Wilhelm Zopf.

 He then received his PhD with a dissertation entitled “Die von Conidienfrüchte von Fumago (Translation: Conidia of Fumago)” at the University of Halle in 1878.

 As Wilhelm Zopf obtained his degree, simultaneously, he also went back to Berlin as an adjunct professor teaching at the Agricultural College for a few years.
+At that time, in 1880, he issued the exsiccata Mycotheca Marchica with Paul Sydow as co-editor.
 In 1883, he was invited to be a head of the cryptogamic laboratory at the University of Halle.
 In the period of 1883 to 1899, he made extensive studies on Chytridiales and other small aquatic fungi parasitic in algae and small animals.
 Likewise, he also published an authoritative fungal textbook in which he followed a classification similar in part to that of Julius Oscar Brefeld but placed Ascomycetes last in 1890.
 In this group, he made them went from the simple forms, like Saccharomyces, Endomyces, Gymnoascaceae, to Pezizales.
 In addition, he recognized the formation of ascogonia in many ascomycetes and even the union of these in Pyronema, with club-shaped “pollinodia”, but expressed doubt as to their real sexual function.

 In 1884, Heinrich Georg Winter published Zopfiella which is a genus of fungi within the Lasiosphaeriaceae family and also named in Zopf's honour.

 In 1899, Wilhelm Zopf became a professor and a director of the botanical garden at the University of Münster.
 He continued the research on fungal biology and systematics.
 During his work on fungal biology, he became more interested in secondary chemistry of these organisms, particularly the lichens.
 He published on more general problems related to lichen biology, particularly in the genus Cladonia.
 He died in Münster in 1909, and his name was further commemorated by Edvard Vainio in the naming of Cladonia zopfii (a species of lichen) in 1919.

 Lastly, Wilhelm Kirschstein in 1939 published Zopfinula (another genus of fungi).